 “If Paul meant ‘hair,’ why did he use the word ‘covered’?
 The answer is that in the vocabulary of the Old Testament ‘to uncover the head’ was to shave off the hair.
 When Nadab and Abihu sinned (Leviticus 10:1ff), God commanded Aaron not to ‘uncover his head’ in mourning at their death; and this meant not to cut off his hair (the customary sign of mourning).
 Job shaved his head when he learned his children were dead (Job 1:20).
 Many examples of this usage could be cited” (emp. added).

 “[I]f it is a shame to a woman to be cropped or shaven, let her be covered” clearly refers to a covering of hair as seen in 1 Corinthians 11:15, “And if a woman has long hair, it is a glory to her; for her long hair is given to her for a covering.”
-There is an equivalence made here between having short hair to having cropped hair or being shaved.
-This is all customary for showing glory to the head, who is man, and the head of man is Christ.
-Christians must avoid such contentions about women praying and prophesying before other men with short hair.
+This is customary for showing glory to the head, who is man, and the head of man is Christ.
+Christians must avoid such contentions and also observe all customs of respect, humility, and modesty.

 What about verse 10′s reference to angels saying, “because of the angels“?
-This is what we can know.
+This is what can be known.
 Verse 10 is referring to authority, so looking to the context, see what is said about women having authority on her head toward God and man.
 The woman, who prophesies, receives revelation from God through angels to be able to prophesy (Heb.
-2:2, Rev. 1:1) and the woman is having her prayers delivered by angels (Rev. 8:3-4).
+2:2, Rev. 1:1) and the woman has her prayers delivered by angels (Rev. 8:3-4).
 This instruction has to do with the woman’s service in prayer and teaching before God.
 She is to apparently be serving with respect and modesty.
 Therefore, “every woman praying or prophesying with her head uncovered dishonors her head” (1 Cor.
 11:5).
 By not observing customs of respect, the Christian woman dishonors herself being that she is created to be the glory of man in addition to being created in God’s image.
-Remember 11:3, “But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God.”
-The woman is subordinating to the man by her covering, and she is neither disregarding the man to communicate with God nor disregarding God’s communication with her through the angels for her to prophesy.
-Her long hair hanging down is her glory for she is the glory of man.
+Remember verse 3, “But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God.”
+The woman is subordinating to the man by her modesty and covering.
+Her hair hanging down is her glory for she is the glory of man.
 This is how the Christian woman honors the headship of God, Christ, and man.